-Around the time that he was working on the piece, Manet was corresponding frequently with Charles Baudelaire.
+Around the time that he was working on the piece, Manet was corresponding frequently with poet and art critic Charles Baudelaire.
 In 1859, Baudelaire completed an essay titled ‘The Painter of Modern Life’, which was published in 1863.
-He wished to see an art that displayed the “gait, glance, and gesture” of modernity.
+He said that he wanted to see art that displayed the “gait, glance, and gesture” of modernity.

 “[Manet] went almost every day to the Tuileries from two until four in the afternoon to make studies in the open air, beneath the trees, of the children playing and groups of nursemaids who had dropped into their chairs.
 Baudelaire was his constant companion.”

 ‘Music in the Tuileries’ is a statement of Manet’s desire to paint in an entirely new way.
 It is chaotic, dynamic and most importantly, it is modern.
 The figures do not appear to be posed or static, they are living, breathing people who inhabit urban Paris.